|William Rufus King|

 April 7, 1829 – Joseph Smith Jr., founder of the Latter Day Saint movement, commenced the translation of the Book of Mormon, with Oliver Cowdery as his scribe.

-April 7, 1854 – Former U.S. President Millard Fillmore was entertainted during a reception aboard the Eliza Battle in Mobile, Ala.
+April 7, 1854 – Former U.S. President Millard Fillmore was entertained during a reception aboard the Eliza Battle in Mobile, Ala.
+(13 Alabama Ghosts)

 April 7, 1861 - P. G. T. Beauregard ordered all transports to Fort Sumter, S.C. cut off.
 This ended the fort's supply of fresh food.